candlerb/vault-totp-helper/README.md

 Note the returned `secret_id`.
-Best practice would be to create a separate secret for each host which does TOTP validation, bound to its IP - whether you do so is up to you.
+Best practice would be to create a separate secret for each host which does TOTP validation, bound to its IP - whether or not you do so is up to you.

 You can test this manually: